mnowotnik/obsidian-user-plugins/README.md

 takes a single argument `plugin` as an input.
 You must specify `onload` function in th exported module and you can also specify `onunload` if needed.

+To use scripts specify scripts folder in settings, hit the reload button to search for scripts in the specified path and then enable each found script using a toggle button.

+Example:
 ```javascript
 module.exports = {}
 module.exports.onload = function(plugin) {